Disneyland Paris in a wheelchair

 After buying your tickets you should also go to the Donald Desk (it’s right next to the special ticket desk) or to the Visitor Relations Desk to ask for a Priority Access Card.
 Disneyland offers a Priority Card to disabled guests in order to get to the attractions via a specially-adapted entrance.
 Here you also have to show your disability ID card or a medical certificate.
 Follow this link to get more information: http://www.disneylandparis.co.uk/guest-services/guests-with-mobility-disabilities/

-I got the Accessibility Guide for Disneyland Paris and the Walt Disney Studios which describe all the accessible attractions.
-As my boyfriend would help me to transfer, I had a large choice of possible rides.
-But there are also some completely wheelchair accessible rides where you can stay in your own wheelchair: Buzz Lightyear Laser Blast, The Studio Tram Tour, It’s a small world and Ratatouille!
-Very cool – I’ve never seen this before!
-Unfortunately many other attractions were closed due to renovations work.
+I got the Accessibility Guide of Disneyland Paris and the Walt Disney Studios which lists all accessible attractions.
+As my hubby would help me to transfer, I had a large choice of possible rides.

 Both parks are perfectly wheelchair accessible.
 The staff was friendly and very willing to help.
 Wheelchair accessible bathrooms are everywhere.
 I had a great time at Disneyland Paris and the Walt Disney Studios and can definitely recommend it to wheelchair users!

 - wheelchair accessible attractions like It’s a small world, Buzz Lightyear Laser Blast etc.